 Mapping and Responding to Today’s Security Environment to Shape a Better Future

-The 21st edition of the New Issues in Security Course (NISC) focuses on new and re-emerging security challenges arising from a rapidly changing global environment.
-The course examines the evolution of security, with a special focus on human security, the interlinkages among security-related issues, and the value of adopting a more forward-looking approach in order to proactively respond to new challenges and opportunities and shape a better future.
-The 21st NISC will deepen your understanding of contemporary threats to prepare and empower you to have greater strategic impact.
-This eight week course also offers you a unique opportunity to interact with a diverse group of participants and experts from a wide range of sectors (government, international organisations, civil society, the private sector and academia).
+The 23rd edition of the New Issues in Security Course focuses on new and re-emerging security challenges arising from a rapidly changing global environment.
+The course examines the evolution of security (with a special focus on human security), the interlinkages among security-related issues, and the value of adopting a more forward-looking approach to security.
+It will enable you to better understand, not only today’s global security landscape, but emerging dynamics in order to be able to proactively respond to new challenges and opportunities as they arise, and thus shape a better future.

 This course offers you a unique opportunity to:

 - Strengthen your understanding of the rapidly changing global security environment

 - Acquire tools to leverage your professional capacity

 - Enhance your ability to respond to new challenges in order to shape a better future

 - Network with a wide community of security policy professionals